lock042/siril/src/tests/README.md

 If build error occurs, check that the basic build script has all required package links for your OS and options for your compiler.
-If link error occurs, add the missing functions in dummy.c
+If link error occurs, or a segmentation fault happens on launch, add the missing functions in dummy.c

 ## Debugging scripts

-The script creates executables for some tests, which can be debugged like any other.
-For the meson and criterion method, there are a few useful commands:
+With the autotools way, the script creates executables for the tests which can be debugged like any program.
+With the meson and criterion method, there are a few useful commands:

     # run the test 'ser_test' with valgrind and print logs to stdout
-    meson test --wrap=valgrind ser_test --print-errorlogs
+    meson test -C _build --wrap=valgrind ser_test --print-errorlogs

-    # run the test ser_test with gdb (just run it on prompt)
-    meson test --gdb ser_test

-Unfortunately meson --gdb doesn't work on raspbian, it never breaks.
-The criterion debug method with gdbserver doesn't work either.
-For this reason, some tests can also be compiled as a regular executable, with the criterion calls replaced by a macro that displays errors.
+Unfortunately meson --gdb doesn't work, it never breaks, even if there is a segmentation fault in the test.
+Debugging with gdb using the method [documented in criterion](https://criterion.readthedocs.io/en/master/debug.html), where the test is started in gdb but another remote gdb session is required to access it, works on linux and probably mac.